alethea-io/u5client/README.md

 # u5client

 `u5client` is a command-line interface (CLI) tool designed for interacting with UTXO RPC APIs.
-It allows users to fetch, dump, and follow the tip of blockchain data effectively, supporting operations like fetching specific blocks, dumping block history, and subscribing to blockchain tip updates.
+It allows users to fetch specific blocks, dump block history, and subscribe to blockchain tip updates.

 ## Installation